Olof Palme: Early life

-Political career
+Early political career

-In 1953, Palme was recruited by social democratic prime minister Tage Erlander to work in his secretariat.
+In 1953, Palme was recruited by social democratic prime minister Tage Erlander to work as his personal secretary, becoming the first of Erlander's large personal staff, a group of young aides such as Ingvar Carlsson and Bengt K. Å. Johansson, a group that became known as "the boys".
 From 1955 he was a board member of the Swedish Social Democratic Youth League and lectured at the Youth League College Bommersvik.
 He also was a member of the Worker's Educational Association.